xXleowXx/gitlab-charts/doc/installation/upgrade.md

 [the GitLab Operator epic](https://gitlab.com/groups/gitlab-org/cloud-native/-/epics/52).

 We also recommend that you take a [backup](../backup-restore/index.md) first.
-Also note that you must provide all values using `helm upgrade --set key=value` syntax or `-f values.yaml` instead of using `--reuse-values`, because some of the current values might be deprecated.
+Also note that you must provide all values using `helm upgrade --atomic --set key=value` syntax or `-f values.yaml` instead of using `--reuse-values`, because some of the current values might be deprecated.

 You can retrieve your previous `--set` arguments cleanly, with `helm get values <release name>`.
 If you direct this into a file (`helm get values <release name> > gitlab.yaml`), you can safely pass this file via `-f`.
-Thus `helm upgrade gitlab gitlab/gitlab -f gitlab.yaml`.
+Thus `helm upgrade --atomic gitlab gitlab/gitlab -f gitlab.yaml`.
 This safely replaces the behavior of `--reuse-values`

 See [mappings](../installation/version_mappings.md) between chart versioning and GitLab versioning.